All Episodes

 Troubles expected as effect wears off.

-The department said the uh commerce department said the economy shrank at the end of last year, revising an earlier estimate of growth, and there's evidence that the decent growth of the second quarter will come at a cost.
+The department said the Commerce Department said the economy shrank at the end of last year, revising an earlier estimate of growth, and there's evidence that the decent growth in the second quarter will come at a cost.

 We essentially traded strong growth now for weak growth later, said Sung Wan Sun, an economist at California State University.